persistenceOne/pstake-native/x/lspersistence/spec/02_state.md

 - Remaining rewards
 - Unbonding balance

-`MintRate` is the rate that is calculated from total supply of `bTokens` divided by `NetAmount`.
+`MintRate` is the rate that is calculated from total supply of `stkTokens` divided by `NetAmount`.
-- `MintRate = bTokenTotalSupply / NetAmount`
+- `MintRate = stkTokenTotalSupply / NetAmount`

-Depending on the equation, the value transformation between native tokens and bTokens can be calculated as follows:
+Depending on the equation, the value transformation between native tokens and stkTokens can be calculated as follows:

-- NativeTokenToBToken : `nativeTokenAmount * bTokenTotalSupply / netAmount` with truncations
+- NativeTokenTostkToken : `nativeTokenAmount * stkTokenTotalSupply / netAmount` with truncations
-- BTokenToNativeToken : `bTokenAmount * netAmount / bTokenTotalSupply * (1-params.UnstakeFeeRate)` with truncations
+- stkTokenToNativeToken : `stkTokenAmount * netAmount / stkTokenTotalSupply * (1-params.UnstakeFeeRate)` with truncations

 ### NetAmountState